2600hz/kazoo/applications/crossbar/doc/notifications.md

 #### Create a New System Notification

-To create a new system notification template.
+Creates a new system notification template.

 > **Note:** Only a super duper admin can create/modify/delete system notifications!